 1. Be personable

 Take an interest in your colleagues: learn their names, ask them questions, and try to remember some facts about each of them.
 Show your appreciation to those who help you learn the ropes, and smile at people you don’t yet know.
 And, last but not least, bring in some cookies to share with your team.
 It’s a small gesture, but one that goes a long way.

 2. Use your initiative

-“If you see that a colleague is snowed under with work, offer to help them out,” suggests Victoria Griffiths, a Manager at Just Recruitment Group Ltd. “If you face an obstacle, find a solution.
+“If you see that a colleague is snowed under with work, offer to help them out,” suggests Victoria Griffiths, Business Manager at Just Recruitment Group Ltd. “If you face an obstacle, find a solution.
 And if you run out of work, ask for more – or, even better, try to anticipate the tasks that need doing.”